tonypdmtr/68hc08/asm8.md

 of it was written long before these conventions were put into action.

-But, each time some code gets updated, I try to also update the coding style to conform with the my current conventions.
-And, the conventions are subject to improve with experience.
+But, each time some code gets updated, I try to also update the coding style to conform to my most current conventions.
+And, the conventions are subject to improve (in my subjective view) with experience.

 Each instruction (with the exception of trivial operations) is documented in the comments area with appropriate comments that do not repeat the instruction but explain what happens and/or for what purpose.

-Following the above conventions has made me produce consistently bug-free code (within reasonable expectations), and easy to read logic.
+Following the above conventions has helped me produce consistently bug-free code (within reasonable expectations), and easy to read logic.

 Linux/Win32 version addendum